Russell Strong: Surgical career

 Strong and his wife Judith returned to Australia in 1973, and he took up a post as Director of Surgery at the Princess Alexandra Hospital, Brisbane.
 He became focused on hepatobiliary surgery due to the seriousness of liver injuries caused by road accidents.
 He spent three months studying under the organ transplantation expert Thomas Starzl at the University of Pittsburgh Medical Center in the early 1980s, and proposed the creation of an Australian liver transplantation program in 1983.
 He went on to perform Australia's first orthotopic liver transplants (wherein the full donor liver is transplanted into its usual place in the body) in an adult and in a child in 1985.
 These procedures were controversial in Australia at the time, and his paediatric liver transplant efforts were derided in a Medical Journal of Australia editorial titled "Surgery runs amok".

-In 1987, Strong performed one of the world's first reduced-size liver transplantations – wherein a full-sized liver from an adult donor is cut down in order to be transplanted into a child or infant – in a six-month-old child dying from liver failure.
+In 1987, Strong performed one of the world's first reduced-size liver transplantations – wherein a full-sized liver from an adult donor is cut down to be transplanted into a child or infant – in a six-month-old child dying from liver failure.
 The method he used has since been termed the "Brisbane Technique", and became commonplace in paediatric liver transplantation.
 Beginning in 1989, he pioneered split-liver transplantation – where a single donor liver is split between multiple recipients – and his unit in Brisbane were the only surgeons in Australia to use the technique until 2000.
 In 1989, Strong carried out the world's first liver transplant from a living donor, which took place from a mother to her son and was reported in The New England Journal of Medicine and the international press.

 Strong lived in Kuala Lumpur in 2004–2005, where he helped to establish a national liver transplantation program.
 After his retirement from surgery, he became the medical director of Queenslanders Donate, an organ donation service.